SumiSastri/dev-blogs/docs/dns-domain-name-system/part1-how-to-choose-a-domain-name.md

 ---
 layout: default
-title: How to choose a domain name
+title: How to choose a domain name?
 parent: DNS - The Domain Name System
 nav_order: 3
 ---

-# How to choose a domain name
+# How to choose a domain name?

 To choose a domain name, it is useful to understand how the  Domain Name System (DNS) works.